PierrunoYT/awesome-ai-dev-tools/README.md

     - Allows using AI coding features without sending code to external APIs, providing greater privacy and control.

 - [Codejet](https://www.codejet.ai/): An AI-powered platform designed to streamline the process of converting design to code, enhancing productivity in software development.
 Key features include:
-  - Design to Code Automation: Jet UI Design System for consistency, AI Code Generator, Figma Plugin Assistant for seamless conversion, and Visual Editor for complex code structures
+  - Design to Code Automation: Converts Figma designs into production-ready code
-  - Time-saving workflow automation
-  - Ensures design consistency across projects
+  - Jet UI Design System: Ensures consistency across projects
+  - AI Code Generator: Produces high-quality, customizable code
+  - Figma Plugin Assistant: Enables seamless conversion from design to code
+  - Visual Editor: Helps manage complex code structures
-  - Faster development cycles with reduced manual coding
+  - Workflow Automation: Saves time and reduces manual coding efforts
-  - Improved collaboration between designers and developers
+  - Collaboration Tools: Improves communication between designers and developers
-  - Primary integration with Figma, with potential for other development environment integrations
+  - Figma Integration: Primary integration with Figma, with potential for other tool integrations
+  - Customization: Allows for code customization to fit specific project needs
-  - Targeted at design teams using Figma, development teams, and organizations seeking to improve design-development collaboration
+  - Target Audience: Design teams using Figma, development teams, and organizations looking to streamline design-to-development processes

 This list is just the beginning.
 Feel free to contribute by adding more AI-powered development tools that you find useful!